 The PM SVANidhi was launched to empower street vendors, making them independent and self-sustainable.
-Under "SwadishtVyanjankiAadhunikDukaan digital platform for Street Food Vendors (SFVs).
+Under "SwadishtVyanjankiAadhunikDukaan (SVAD)", MoHUA has signed MOU with Swiggy and Zomato providing a digital platform for Street Food Vendors (SFVs).
 Presently, over 8,486 SFVs have been onboarded and have generated sales of over ₹4.9 Crores.